hipstersmoothie/html-webpack-insert-text-plugin/README.md

 ## Structure

-`html-webpack-insert-plugin` takes an array of configuration objects.
+`html-webpack-insert-text-plugin` takes an array of configuration objects.
 Those object should have the following structure.

 - `target` (optional): name of HTML page to target
 - `parent`: parent element to add into, only can be `head` or `body`, default value is `head`